 See a short video of Peter Selz on Kevan's Work

 "Que Manera De Vivir" 2013 oil and smoke on canvas 40" x 62"

 Kevan is developing a series of works based on the I Ching, and performing rituals he calls "Carbon Divinations."
 Following on James Hillman's and Hans Vaihinger's phenomenal frame of "as if," this series of works and talks asks for the gods to provide guidance "as if" they exist.
 This conceit is functionally an invitation to take the imagination seriously.

 This series of talks began with an exploration of Jess, Robert Duncan, Hillman and the healing powers of myth as played out in Berkeley during the post-WWII Big Science era.
 Kevan, along with many Californians, is open to ideas from eastern mystical practices, but he never strays too far from western mysticism, including alchemy and other themes from Jungian thought.

-During his short apprenticeship with Harold Paris in 1979, Paris was working on a series of collages call "Dear Imagination."
-That series served as an introduction into the realm of post-Surrealism, or "Psychedelic Surrealism" as Kevan now identifies his image making.
+During his short apprenticeship with Harold Paris in 1979, Paris was working on a series of collages called "Dear Imagination."
+That series served as Kevan's introduction into the realm of post-Surrealism, or "Psychedelic Surrealism" as Kevan now identifies his image making.

 Kevan also is well versed in the discourses taking apart Big Science extending from Bachelard through Thomas Kuhn, into Paul Feyerabend.
 Kevan is proceeding "as if" this California-centric counter-balance to Big Science and now, Big Data, is asking to be expressed through Kevan's works and talks.
 Certainly Jess and Robert Duncan expressed ideas from this same muse.